cybercoder-naj/SED_Solutions/README.md

 # SED Solutions

-My personal solutions to the COMP50002 Software Engineering Design module at Imperial College London.
+My solutions to the COMP50002 Software Engineering Design module at Imperial College London.

 > [!CAUTION]
-> Some solutions are correct while others are incomplete, so these solutions are NOT the perfect source of truth.
+> Some solutions are correct while others are incomplete.
+These solutions are _not_ the perfect source of truth.

 ## Solutions to the years: